 - Can you move out without breaking up?

 Living with another person can be challenging.
 Closing the distance after a long-distance relationship is life-changing.
-A plan can help you stay grounded during the emotional rollercoaster of getting to know someone long-distance.
+A plan can help you stay grounded during the emotional rollercoaster of getting to know someone long-distance and decide whether to move in together or not.

 What does moving in together mean?